mwbowers/mwbowers.github.io/articles/sql-parser-explorer.md

 When Monarch RPG Agent does not recognize the syntax of a Embedded SQL Statement, it will task an Error.

-ASNA is committed to review any instance of valid IBM i SQL, and review it to allow the Migration to succeed.
+ASNA is committed to review any instance of valid IBM i SQL, and correct it to allow the Migration to succeed.

 ## SQL Remediation Common Practices